Understanding Attitudes toward Autonomous Vehicle in Tort Liability: Randomized Experiments

 Autonomous vehicles present fundamental challenges to tort liability systems designed for human drivers.
 This study examines whether laypeople exhibit systematic bias in fault attribution and damage awards when defendants operate autonomous vehicles rather than conventional vehicles, and whether information about tort law's preventive function moderates these judgments.

-Our design addresses two research questions.
+Our design addresses three research questions.
 First, we estimate whether autonomous vehicle defendants face higher fault attributions or damage awards compared to human drivers in otherwise identical accidents, testing for autonomous vehicle aversion in liability judgments.
 Second, we test whether information emphasizing tort law's deterrence function reduces or amplifies any observed bias, examining whether framing tort law as a safety incentive mechanism rather than purely compensatory affects liability judgments differently for autonomous versus human defendants.
+Third, by comparing the legal and non-legal framing conditions, we examine whether embedding liability judgments in a legal context — with legal terminology, procedural framing, and tort law information — systematically shifts fault attribution and damage awards relative to judgments made using ordinary responsibility language.
+This addresses whether observed autonomous vehicle bias (if any) is specific to legal reasoning or reflects broader responsibility attribution patterns.

 Primary outcomes include fault allocation percentages (comparative negligence determination) and solatium amounts (non-pecuniary damage awards).
 We measure both point estimates and participants' reported confidence in their judgments.
 This confidence measure enables analysis of decision certainty, which may differ between autonomous and human defendant cases even when average judgments appear similar.